woocommerce/woocommerce/readme.txt

 * Tweak - Use Shortcode block on default WooCommerce pages. #21817
 * Tweak - Show full category hierarchy in product URLs when term IDs are not sequential. #22526
 * Tweak - Make sure account and checkout endpoints only work under account and checkout pages. #22631
+* Tweak - Show loading graphic when order form is submitted. #22664
 * Template - Moved the order of rememberme checkboxes for accessibility so they tab in order. #21454
 * Template - New structure for attributes template, including new `woocommerce_display_product_attributes` filter. #22480
 * Dev - Introduce `woocommerce_reviews_title` filter. #22216